oconnor663/blake3_aead/readme.md

 The BLAKE3 XOF supports up to 2<sup>64</sup>-1 output bytes.
-The output space is divided into three parts, with the message authenticator starting at offset 0, the AD authenticator starting at offset 2<sup>62</sup>, and the key stream starting at offset 2<sup>63</sup>.
+The output space is divided into three parts, with the message authenticator starting at offset 0, the AD authenticator starting at offset 2<sup>62</sup>, and the keystream starting at offset 2<sup>63</sup>.
 The stream cipher produces 16 extra bytes of output beyond the message length, and those extra bytes are used to mask the combined authentication tag.